BenediktZanker/CasaCue/README.md

 ### Current Status

-The repository has been successfully set up, with initial files such as `.gitignore` `LICENSE` and `documentation` added.
+The repository has been successfully set up, with initial files such as `.gitignore`, `LICENSE`, and `documentation` added.
 The next step involves implementing the database structure, setting up the cloud environment, and starting with the logic for managing the waitlist in the cloud.
-See the [Ducumentation](./documentation/environment_setup.md) file for more details.
+See the [Documentation](./documentation/environment_setup.md) file for more details.

 ## License